 Add a second strip across that one in the middle, forming a ‘plus’ sign.
 Working gently, weave additional strips out from the middle until the top is completely covered, using the traditional ‘over / under’ pattern.

 Using a fork or a pastry wheel decorator, join the edges together.

 Cover the edges of the crust with a crust shield or strips of tin foil to prevent over-browning.
 Bake pie at 350 degrees until golden brown and filling is set, approximately 30 – 45 minutes.
 Ten minutes before the pie is completely done, remove the crust shield or tin foil and allow to finish baking.

 Want to take this recipe to the next level?
 Hand pies are a great way to make individual servings.
 They are perfect to make ahead and freeze for the perfect after-school snack, or dinner later in the week.

 Need a ‘sweet’ item for a Buffet?
 Apple Hand Pies will be more than welcome!
 And if you are having friends over for knitting or other reasons, you just can’t go wrong having a plate of these to serve with coffee!

 Just roll out your dough and cut it into 6′ circles.
 Using a Dough Press, lay the dough in the center.
-Add your filling, fold and press.
+Add approximately 1 Tablespoon of filling; fold and press.
 Cut three small slits in the top as steam vents.

 Whether it is slices of Apple Pie topped with a scoop of ice cream for dessert, or Hand Pies as snacks or an offering for a Pot Luck, making these will make you the most popular person at the dinner table.